Reduce the cost of energy in Alaska.

 Target #3: All rural utilities (electric and bulk fuel) have appropriately trained operators and clerks.

 Analysis of results and challenges: AEA provides training opportunities to local residents for their energy projects and infrastructure.
-Training local residents to manage and operate rural energy infrastructure reduces the unit cost of energy by providing rural residents the skills to produce and submit PCE reports as well as better operate and maintain energy infrastructure.
+Training local residents to manage their rural energy infrastructure reduces the unit cost of energy and provides village residents with marketable skills, which add incentive and value to the PCE program.

-PCE clerk training helps ensure communities members are properly trained to complete the PCE reports and therefore receive maximum benefit from the PCE program.
+PCE clerk training also helps ensure community members are properly trained to complete PCE reports, which assures the community receives maximum benefit from the PCE program.
 PCE reports must be submitted properly and on time to receive PCE payments.

 |A5: Core Service - Lead and coordinate state energy policy and planning.|

-Analysis of results and challenges: Alaska’s renewable energy portfolio continues to grow steadily due in part to the impacts of the REF, a grant fund administered by AEA.
+Analysis of results and challenges: Alaska's renewable energy portfolio continues to grow steadily due in part to the impacts of the Renewable Energy Fund (REF), a grant fund administered by AEA.

-The percentage of electrical need met by renewable generation has increased from 21.5% in 2010 to an estimated 31.17% in 2018 (final net generation figures for 2018 are not available from the Energy Information Administration until early 2020).
-Of the renewable generation, about 90% is produced by hydropower and 10% by wind power.
+The percentage of electrical need met by renewable generation has increased from 21.5 percent in 2010 to an estimated 30.0 percent in 2019.
+Of the renewable generation, about 90 percent is produced by hydropower and 10 percent by wind power.
 Because so much renewable generation comes from hydropower, there are year-to-year fluctuations in overall renewable contribution based on weather.
 In years with little snow and low precipitation, there will be a decrease in total renewable generation with no change in installed capacity.
-There was a increase in the estimated percentage of total renewable generation in 2018 because of modest increases in wind and hydro production, 1% and 9% respectively, and an approximately 9% decrease in the absolute production from both oil and natural gas.
-Total generation dropped by almost 4%.
+The estimated percentage of total renewable generation in 2019 was essentially flat from 2018.
+Total generation dropped by over one percent.

-Several renewable projects have been completed recently or are slated for near term construction including 900-kW wind turbines in Bethel and St. Mary’s (funded through the REF), a 563-kW solar farm in Fairbanks, a 1-MW solar farm in Willow (funded through a PPF loan), and AEA’s expansion of the Bradley Lake hydroelectric facility on the Railbelt.
+Several renewable projects have been completed recently or are slated for near term construction including 900-kW wind turbines in Bethel and St. Mary's (funded through the REF), a 563-kW solar farm in Fairbanks, a 1-MW solar farm in Willow (funded through a PPF loan), solar farms in Kotzebue and Deering, and AEA's expansion of the Bradley Lake hydroelectric facility on the Railbelt.

 Increasing the percentage of electricity generated from renewable sources has been achieved by the following action items under way:

-• Recapitalization of the PPF loan program to support additional projects;
+- Recapitalization of PPF loan program to support additional projects;

-• Federal funding of renewable energy projects, including Denali Commission, Department of Energy, and by the United States Department of Agriculture (USDA);
+- Federal funding of renewable energy projects, including the Denali Commission, the Department of Energy, and the United States Department of Agriculture (USDA);

 Analysis of results and challenges: Energy efficiency per capita in Alaska continues to improve.
-Based on current projections, Alaska will achieve just under 5% improvement in efficiency per capita by 2020 for electricity and heat.
+Based on current projections, Alaska will achieve just under five percent improvement in efficiency per capita by 2020 for electricity and heat.

-When we look at just electricity, the efficiency gains are greater and are on track to reach over 10% improvement by 2020.
+When we look at electricity alone, the efficiency gains are greater and are on track to reach over 10 percent improvement by 2020.
 Efficiency gains result from a combination of State of Alaska programs investing primarily in residential efficiency coupled with improvements in the efficiency of consumer electronics.
 Efficiency improvements in consumer electronics/lighting is driven by market forces and regulations at the federal level.
 These improvements are likely the primary drivers in the efficiency gains in electric energy consumption.

-Alaska’s three energy efficiency policy reports all recommend an Energy Efficiency Resource Standard (EERS).
-An EERS could be a means of achieving a savings target like 1% or 2% per year, but would require a funding mechanism like a statewide system benefits charge on all kWhs sold.
+Alaska's three energy efficiency policy reports all recommend an Energy Efficiency Resource Standard (EERS).
+An EERS could be a means of achieving a savings target like one percent or two percent per year, but would require a funding mechanism like a statewide system benefits charge on all kWhs sold.
 System benefit charges are often used as a way of generating revenue to pay for utility or State-run energy efficiency programs.
 An EERS would create a mandate that could drive market transformation in energy efficiency.

 Commercial Property Assessed Clean Energy (C-PACE), for which enabling legislation was adopted in 2017, creates another tool to improve energy efficiency in the commercial building sector.
 C-PACE is a financing tool that allows local taxing authorities to place a voluntary tax assessment on commercial properties to finance efficiency and building level renewable energy improvements.
-AEA is working with the Fairbanks North Star Borough, the Municipality of Anchorage, the Kenai Peninsula Borough, Mat-Su Borough and the City and Borough of Juneau in an effort to develop C-PACE.
+Since awarded, a C-PACE Stakeholder Advisory Group has been formed and is gaining momentum with program development.
+At present the Municipality Anchorage is considering adoption of a city C-PACE program.

-Target #3: 100% of Renewable Energy Fund (REF) projects are under way.
+Target #3: 100 percent of Renewable Energy Fund (REF) projects are under way.

 Established in 2008, AEA began soliciting applications for REF grants in the fall of that year.
 Nine application periods have been completed.
 The projects recommended for funding from the Round 9 Request for Applications (RFA) did not receive funding from the legislature for FY2017 or FY2018.
-In summer 2016, AEA issued a notice that there would be no RFAs for REF Round 10.
+In the summer of 2016, AEA issued a notice that there would be no RFAs for REF Round 10.
 Instead, AEA would resubmit the Round 9 projects that were recommended but not funded in the previous legislative session.
-As per AS 42.45.085, excess PCE earnings in FY2018 resulted in a capital appropriation of $11 million to the REF for six new projects to commence in FY2019.
+In FY2018 resulted in a capital appropriation of $11 million to the REF for six new projects to commence in FY2019.
 The funded projects came from the Round 9 recommended list.

-Working in consultation with the Renewable Energy Fund Advisory Committee (REFAC), the Alaska Department of Natural Resources, and third-party contractors, AEA conducts thorough evaluations of applications received.
-Following AEA's recommendations, the legislature approved $268 million for just under 300 renewable energy project grants.
+Working in consultation with the Renewable Energy Fund Advisory Committee (REFAC), the Alaska Department of Natural Resources, and third-party contractors, AEA evaluates applications received.
+Following AEA's recommendations, the legislature has over time approved $268 million for just under 300 renewable energy project grants.
 Nearly 100 projects were operational in October 2019.
-In calendar year 2017, these projects contributed to displacing more than 30 million gallons of diesel equivalent gallons.
-As of October 2019, only one REF project which received appropriations in FY2019 remains to be started.
-Project types range from feasibility through construction.

-REFAC recommended that AEA solicit project applications through RFAs every other year.
+The REFAC recommended that AEA solicit project applications through RFAs every other year.
 Applications received will be evaluated per program guidelines and ensure there is a current, vetted, scored, and ranked list of renewable energy projects that can be recommended to the legislature for funding.
-AEA expects to solicit project applications in March 2020.
+AEA solicited project applications in the summer of 2020.
+Applications received in September 2020 and are currently being evaluated.